© Alison Shayler

 Swimming

-There are a number of swimming facilities in the Chamonix Valley, from hotel pools to the sports centre and the outdoor lakes.
-The indoor pool at the Richard Bozon Sports Centre is 25m long and also features a separate children's pool with bubble jets and a water slide.
-The sports centre has a 50m outdoor pool surrounded by sunbathing terraces and a children's splash pool.
-There is a large grassy area by the lake within the sport centre grounds, which has a snack bar and is perfect for sun-bathing or letting the children run around (swimming not allowed in the lake).
+There are a number of swimming facilities in the Chamonix valley, from hotel pools to the sports centre and the outdoor lakes.
+The indoor pool at the Richard Bozon sports centre is 25m long and also features a separate children's pool with bubble jets and a water slide.
+It has a recently renovated 50m outdoor pool surrounded by sunbathing terraces and a children's splash pool.
+There is a large grassy area by the lake within the grounds, which has a snack bar and is perfect for sunbathing or letting the children run around (swimming not allowed in the lake).
 Bear in mind that chaps of all ages have to wear Speedo-style trunks which can be bought at the ticket desk.

 How much does it cost to go swimming in Chamonix?
 Swimming pool access prices in Chamonix start at around €6 for adults, up to around €13 when it includes spa access.